Tanya-Qader/Diabetes_Prediction/README.md

 <img width="600" alt="Drink Vs Diabetes" src="https://github.com/Tanya-Qader/Diabetes_Prediction/blob/Mojtaba/Images/dashboard%20picture5.PNG">

+The dashboard allows users to input data such as race/ethnicity, physical activity, high blood pressure, gender, age, income,smoker, and whether the person is overweight or obese.
+Based on this input, the model predicts the likelihood of the person having diabetes, which is then displayed on the dashboard.

 ## Conclusions:

 * Our dataset is subjective and compromises an extensive set of features and not necessarily all related to our project scope while it provided a sgood dataset to work with, we recognzed that working with scientific data or standardized medical records/data would provide a stronger dataset for us to predict diabetes using machine learning.

 * Having more medical records could help us use the same machine learning model to predict other health issues not necessarily related to diabetes.

+* Our dashboard is created by streamlit and this dashboard provides a quick and easy way to predict the likelihood of a person having diabetes based on several key factors.
+By using logistic regression, we can achieve a high degree of accuracy in our predictions.
+Overall, this tool can be very useful in the healthcare industry and can potentially help identify individuals who are at risk for diabetes.
+However, in our case the streamlit app is not publicly published, therefore the dashboard will only open if the local port is connected.
+In order to publish the app, we need a web hosting or AWS to host the web and make is accessible for everyone.